makeruniverse/docs/docs/metrics/metrics.md

 **STATS**
 ???
 "1.7.2024"
     93 visits/day on average
-    Net Promoter Score on average: to be measured at the end of the semester
+    NPS to be measured at the end of the semester